mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/jenkins-auth/index.md

 ---
 layout: layout.pug
-navigationTitle:  Provisioning Jenkins
+navigationTitle:  Provisioning Jenkins for DC/OS
-title: Provisioning Jenkins
+title: Provisioning Jenkins for DC/OS
 menuWeight: 15
-excerpt: >
+excerpt: This topic describes when and how to provision Jenkins with a service account.
-  This topic describes when and how to provision Jenkins with a service account.
+beta: true
 featureMaturity:
 enterprise: true
 ---